-The Kettle Valley Rail (KVR) Trail and the Columbia & Western Rail Trail is the longest rail trail network in British Columbia extending from Hope to Castlegar.
-Once a comprehensive railroad system, the decommissioned tracks are now home to an extensive recreational trail providing almost 650 km (400 mi) of connected pathways throughout the region.
+The Kettle Valley Rail (KVR) Trail and the Columbia & Western Rail Trail connect in Midway, BC, making this the longest rail trail network in British Columbia extending from Hope to Castlegar.
+Together, they form a 492.58 km segment of the Trans Canada Trail featuring intricate trestles and tunnels built by early pioneers.

 As the longest trail network in the world, the Trans Canada Trail connects Canadians and visitors to nature and to one another, from coast to coast, through accessible and inclusive outdoor activities.

 The Trans Canada Trail is a national legacy, a Canadian asset, and a sustainable gift that fosters unity, collaboration and connectedness.